PyO3/pyo3/guide/src/building-and-distribution.md

 PyO3 is only able to link your extension module to abi3 version up to and including your host Python version.
 E.g., if you set `abi3-py38` and try to compile the crate with a host of Python 3.7, the build will fail.

+> [!NOTE]
-> Note: If you set more that one of these `abi3` version feature flags the lowest version always wins.
+> If you set more that one of these `abi3` version feature flags the lowest version always wins.
 For example, with both `abi3-py37` and `abi3-py38` set, PyO3 would build a wheel which supports Python 3.7 and up.

 #### Building `abi3` extensions without a Python interpreter